 The law requires religious groups to register all foreign assistance with the MOJ and to provide interim and final reports on the use of funds.
-The administrative code provides a detailed schedule of fines of up to 10,000 manat ($2,900) on both unregistered and registered religious groups for accepting unapproved funds from foreign sources.
+The administrative code provides a detailed schedule of fines of up to 10,000 manat ($2,900) on both unregistered and registered religious groups for accepting unauthorized funds from foreign sources.

 The country is a party to the International Covenant on Civil and Political Rights.

 According to members of the Protestant community, clergy in Protestant organizations continued to receive their religious education abroad or via distance learning.
 During the year, those already studying abroad stayed abroad because of COVID-19 restrictions.

 Section III.
 Status of Societal Respect for Religious Freedom

-Persons who joined non-Sunni Muslim or Russian Orthodox religious groups reported continuing societal criticism.
 Ethnic Turkmen who converted from Islam received more societal scrutiny than non-Turkmen converts and continued to be ostracized at community events, especially in rural areas, according to representatives of religious minority groups.